saralinnealindh/delta-updates-for-embedded-systems/README.md

 Then complete the remaining steps under section 4.
 Finally, return to the project folder and run `make tools`.

 # Example Usage
+This small guide features some examples of how to use the program.
+A good place to start might be to perform them all sequentially.

+### Build and flash the bootloader
+If the device currently doesnt have MCUBoot installed the first step is to build it and download it to the device, which one does with:

+    $ make build-boot
+    $ make flash-boot

+### Build and flash the Zephyr program
+The next step might be to build and flash the firmware.

+    $ make build
+    $ make flash-image

+### Modify the program to flash another LED
+In order to have get a patch we need to upgrade the program, which one easily can create by modifying which LED light is flashing.

+### Create and flash the patch

+### Upgrade the firmware